chinamike65/hugo-tuolesi/content/book3/book3en.md

 In addition, after converting to the Buddha, and then converting to the words of ghosts and gods, the original belief has become a different belief, and the different belief is also a new kind of trouble.

-(2) After taking refuge in the Dharma, the Dharma does not harm all living beings.
+(2) After taking refuge in the Dharma, the Dharma does not harm any living beings.
 The Dharma of Buddhism has great compassion, which is an important difference between Buddhism and heresy.

 Buddha Shakyamuni did not enter Nirvana after becoming a Buddha.
 It was because he had compassion for all beings and preached the Dharma in order to liberate all beings.